UoA-eResearch/tumour-evolution-server/README.md

 `sudo systemctl restart apache2`

 ## Permission Errors
-If you get any permission errors (could especially happen after any updates to the web_server file), you might need to change the file permissions:
+If you get any permission errors (could especially happen after any updates to the web_server file, e.g. after a git pull), you might need to change the file permissions:
 `chmod +x ./web_server.py`